-A broad-bodied pot with a wide lid that makes it easy to load and clean.
+A broad-bodied pot with a wide lid that makes it easy to fill and clean.
 The sturdy form of this pot is accented by bamboo details on the body, lid, spout and handle.
-Perfect for a variety of teas, but we this this pot would work best for long, twisted leaves or compressed pu-erh cakes.
+Perfect for a variety of teas, but we think this pot would work best for long, twisted leaves or compressed pu-erh cakes.

 volume 8 oz/250 ml • height 3.25" • width 3.25" • length 5"

 Yixing teapots are intended to be seasoned with one type of tea.
 Due to the clay’s level of porosity, a yixing teapot will take on the aroma and character of the tea brewed in it.

 To season a new yixing teapot, first scrub the teapot with a soft sponge.
 Rinse, fill the teapot with fresh water and let it sit overnight.
 Second, brew a strong infusion of the tea you intend to season the pot with.
 Submerge the teapot (filled with the tea infusion) in a large bowl of water and let the pot sit in the bowl overnight.
 In the morning rinse the teapot with fresh water and begin using.

 After steeping tea, empty the leaves and rinse the teapot with clean water.
 Leave the teapot open with the lid ajar so that it can dry.
 Depending on the type of Zi Sha (clay), it can take up to a night.
 Use a soft wet cloth to clean the exterior of the pot and a soft dry cloth to polish it.